-About a month before Arizona’s July primary, Pima County Recorder Gabriella Cázares-Kelly and her older sister Elisa Cázares were driving around Three Points, a rural community between Tucson and where they grew up on the Tohono O’odham Nation, dropping off flyers for the recorder’s reelection campaign, where voting barriers plague Indigenous communities.
+About a month before Arizona’s July primary, Pima County Recorder Gabriella Cázares-Kelly and her older sister Elisa Cázares were driving around Three Points, a rural community between Tucson and where they grew up on the Tohono O’odham Nation, dropping off flyers for the recorder’s reelection campaign, where voting barriers facing Indigenous communities are prevalent.
 Some 5,000 people live in Three Points, which leans conservative.
-The properties, an assortment of mobile homes and ranch-style houses, are separated by chain link fences, but their yards blend into the Sonoran desert landscape of mesquite trees, saguaros and chollas.
+The properties, an assortment of mobile homes and ranch-style houses, are separated by chain link fences, but their yards blend into the Sonoran desert landscape of mesquite trees, saguaros, and chollas.

 They stopped at a trailer whose address popped up on a canvassing app on Cázares-Kelly’s phone, programmed to scan voter rolls and identify homes of registered Democrats who voted in the last election.
 Old Volkswagens were rusting in the yard.
 There was a “beware dog” sign attached to the fence.
-No one came out to greet them, so Cázares-Kelly left her campaign materials wedged outside.
+No one came out to greet them, so Cázares-Kelly left her campaign materials wedged outside in an effort to reduce the voting barriers facing Indigenous communities.
 Her sister made a note of it on the phone as a “lit drop.”

 At the second stop, Cázares-Kelly — dressed in tennis shoes, distressed jeans and a black shirt that says “Elect Indigenous Women” in big white letters — had just tucked fliers under a car’s windshield wiper when a little girl opened the door of the house, followed by a woman sporting a slightly wary expression.